RachelBunder/RachelBunder.github.io/_posts/2018-01-10-Cleaning OSM.md

 Finally, there is service.
 This tag provides additional context on what the road is used for.
 There are a few services I want to exclude.
 Namely, driveway, private_road, bicycle_training_track, go-kart, drive-through (bye KFC drive-through) as they are not public roads I can drive on.
-I've kept parking_aile as I am driving on it before and after parking.
+I've kept parking_aisle as I am driving on it before and after parking.

 ```python